 Solid Waste and Recycling Services

 The county’s solid waste hauling services are all provided through privately contracted resources, but we do offer two convenience centers where residents may dispose of solid materials for a charge.
-Recycling services are available at the convenience centers for no charge.
-If you live in a single-family home and want to opt into the county’s curbside recycling program, contact the Department of General Services Waste and Resource Recovery Division by calling 804-748-1297.
-This opt-in program costs $41 per year.
+Recycling services are available at the convenience centers for no charge and learn more regarding curbside recycling options.
+For more information, contact the Department of General Services Waste and Resource Recovery Division by calling 804-748-1297.

 Taxes, Utilities and Stormwater Fees